X-Fix/ts-poker-planning/.github/CONTRIBUTING.md

 response handler = "loginResponse" error handler = "loginError"
 ```
-By using this standard we can take something repetitive like setting up callbacks for the super-agent AJAX libraries response handlers and dictate a single method which calls the relevant handler based on the request name and response type, ie:
+By using this standard we can take something repetitive like setting up callbacks for the [Super-Agent](https://visionmedia.github.io/superagent/) AJAX library's response handlers and dictate a single method which calls the relevant handler based on the request name and response type, ie:

 *client/js/api/apiInterface.js*
 ```javascript
 let handler = apiResponses[requestName+"Response"];
 ```

-... where ``apiResponses`` is an object with response handlers for its properties.
+... where ``apiResponses`` is an object we define with response handlers for its properties.

 -----

 ## Priorities

-While there is always space for more optimisation in some form or another, at some point we need to draw a line in the sand past which debate takes up more energy than its worth.
-Optimisation is still fun and interesting, though, so I've outlined two main priorities for this project which I've found present some interesting challenges
+While there is always space for more optimisation in some form or another, at some point we need to draw a line in the sand past which debate takes up more energy than it's worth.
+Optimisation is still fun and interesting, though, so I've outlined two main priorities for this project which I've found present some interesting challenges...

 ### Size Matters

 This applies to both JavaScript and CSS, primarily for FE code.
 Short of just removing established libraries in this project, if you can find ways to reduce the final build.min.js by even 1kb we consider that a victory.
 Some examples

 - Libraries like React have a production build the simplifies error tracking and logging, reducing the build size
 - Don't import an entire utility library just to use one or two methods from it.
-Lodash is a good exmaple of a library that let's you only import the code you need
+Lodash is a good example of a library that let's you only import the code you need
 - Minify, obfuscate, uglify, compress!
 All these things are a step closer to a smaller build

 ### Minimal Renders